bcylin/QuickTableViewController/README.md

   switch $0 {
   case let option as OptionRow<CustomOptionCell>:
-    // only matches the option rows with a specific cell type case let option as OptionSelectable:
+    // only matches the option rows with a specific cell type case let option as OptionRowCompatible:
     // matches all option rows
   default:
     break